-Detail For management to consider Management Response Related Party Note Our audit testing of the related party note identified several omissions, including a missed related party disclosure and the need to include debtors and creditors for all related parties.
-The related party note should include all related parties and should be fully compliant with the Code requirements.
-This will be addressed for 2019/20.
+Detail For management to consider Management Response Progress update as at May 2020 We will provide an update on progress at the next JAC meeting.
+In terms of the related part note, the finance team have confirmed that they are aware of the disclosure requirements.
 FIRMS Service Level Agreement (SLA) There is still no SLA in place for FIRMS support which may give rise to risks around data protection, backup or access rights issues.
 We have been monitoring this position over the past year however an SLA remains outstanding.
 We acknowledge there have been changes in the leadership of the FIRMS team with a new Project Manager taking up position in February 2019.
 A FIRMS SLA should be put in place with immediate effect.
 A draft S22a agreement has been produced that is under review by Joint Legal Services for approval at the Digital Services Division (DSD) Gold meeting in December 2019.
+This will be reviewed during out interim audit visit commencing 9 March 2020.
+We will provide an update on progress at the next JAC meeting.
+The SLA is now in place.